 That’s what rock concerts have in common with having sex and getting exercise.
-They make us feel alive, and they make us wonder why we don’t do them more often.
+They make us feel alive, and often make us wonder why we don’t do them more frequently.

 Those three things aren’t the only simple and inexpensive ways to feel alive, either.
 You’ll find 10 of my favorite things you can do to feel a rush of life without spending a lot of time or money below.
 It’s the simple things in life, you know?

 - Get close to nature Hiking, camping and anything else that gets you out of the concrete jungle for a while is a fantastic way to clear your head and remember you’re part of a living planet.
 For bonus points, go backpacking and spend the night without any electricity or modern conveniences.

 - Start a workout routine It doesn't take long to start to feel the high from a regular workout routine.
 It doesn't have to be anything specific (jogging, weights, spin, yoga or Orange Theory are all good candidates), just work out regularly.

 - Get it on Make love, have sex, do it, whatever you want to call it.
 What makes us feel more alive than the act that creates life itself?